hyperagon/hyperagon.github.io/content/posts/2006scape.md

 character-bank = 13	567	999999999
 ```

-You could also do it with **2009scape**, it has [JSON](https://www.json.org/json-en.html) files in the `2009Scape/game/data/players/` directory, yet those files are huge, making it a lot less convenient.
+You could also do it with **2009scape**, it has [JSON](https://www.json.org/json-en.html) files in the `2009Scape/game/data/players/` directory.
+However those files are huge, making it a lot less convenient.